Colorado Minimum Wage Increases and Exempt Employees Defined

 What is an Executive or Supervisor?

-Colorado recently raised its minimum wage rate to $10.20 per hour (as of January 1, 2018).
-At this rate, if an executive or supervisor works 50 hours per week, their salary must be higher than $510 per week – $10.20 x 50 hours.
-This rate is higher than the federal minimum salary requirement of $455* per week.
-Therefore, if an employer is only paying an executive or supervisor the minimum federal salary amount of $455 and the employee works 50 hours per week, the employee may be exempt under federal law but may still have a Colorado state law claim.
+Colorado raised its minimum wage rate to $10.20 per hour as of January 1, 2018 and $11.10 per hour as of January 1, 2019.
+For 2018, if an executive or supervisor worked 50 hours per week, their salary must be higher than $510 per week – $10.20 x 50 hours.
+This rate is higher than the prior federal minimum salary requirement of $455* per week which was in effect until 1/1/2020.
+Therefore, if an employer was only paying an executive or supervisor the minimum federal salary amount of $455 prior to 1/1/2020 and the employee worked 50 hours per week, the employee may have been exempt under federal law but may still have a Colorado state law claim.

-This minimum wage requirement will increase the required salary amount as weekly work hours increase.
-For example, if the executive or supervisor works 60 hours per week, their salary would need to be higher than $612/week ($10.20 x 60 hours); otherwise, they will not be exempt under state law and may have a state law overtime claim even though they may still be exempt under federal law.
+For the years prior to 2020, this minimum wage requirement will increase the required salary amount as weekly work hours increase.
+For example, if the executive or supervisor works 60 hours per week in 2018, their salary would need to be higher than $612/week ($10.20 x 60 hours); otherwise, they will not be exempt under state law and may have a state law overtime claim even though they may still be exempt under federal law.

 Colorado Minimum Wage Rates for Executive/Supervisor Exemption

-The following is the minimum salary amount required based on the minimum wage rates for 2017 and 2018 for the executive / supervisor exemption to apply under Colorado state law:
+The following is the minimum salary amount required based on the Colorado minimum wage rates for 2017, 2018, and 2019 for the executive / supervisor exemption to apply under Colorado state law: